Why Starbucks faces toilet trouble

 But the move by the US coffee chain could open the door to other problems including drugs, prostitution and homelessness.

-Starbucks CEO Howard Schultz announced on Thursday that the company's toilets would be available to anyone who asked.
+Starbucks chairman Howard Schultz announced on Thursday that the company's toilets would be available to anyone who asked.

 "We don't want to become a public bathroom, but we're going to make the right decision 100% of the time and give people the key," Mr Schultz told the Atlantic Council, a think tank in Washington DC.